viix-co/mve/README.md

 In: *Proceedings of the Eurographics Workshop on Graphics and Cultural Heritage, Darmstadt, Germany, 2014.*

-**UMVE - user interface for MVE**
+**UMVE - user interface for MVE**<br>
-Ultimate MVE - front-end Qt-based application called UMVE — is built on top of these libraries, for inspection of the datasets.
+Ultimate MVE - front-end Qt-based application called UMVE, is built on top of these libraries, for inspection of the datasets.

 # Building MVE and UMVE